aplteam/CommTools/README.md

 ```

 or call `CommTools.Help`, which does the same.
 It covers every function in detail, as well
-as automation, aliases and the wildcard syntax. `CommTools.Public` lists the public
+as automation, aliases, the wildcard syntax and notifications. `CommTools.Public` lists the
-interface, and [ReleaseNotes.md](ReleaseNotes.md) records the breaking changes between
+public interface, and [ReleaseNotes.md](ReleaseNotes.md) records the breaking changes
-major versions.
+between major versions.

 ## License